SiaFoundation/siad/modules/feemanager/README.md

 for the use of their product.
 The FeeManager is structured in a way that one siad instance can support fees from multiple applications running on top of it.

-There are two types of fees that are supported by the FeeManager:
- - One Time Fees
- - Recurring Fees

-**One Time Fees**
-The One Time Fees will charge the user a fixed amount once.
-Applications can use this as a setup fee or can use this to charge for various actions as the application is used.
+An application can request that the user be charged a fixed amount once.
+Applications can use this as a setup fee or can charge the user for various actions as the application is used.

-**Recurring Fees**
-The Recurring Fees will charge the user a fixed amount each payout period.

-The payout period is one month and all fees are paid out at the end of the payout period.
-During the month, any one time or recurring fees will accrue.
-There is a `MaxPayOut` field that limits the amount of money the user can be charged each payout period.
-When the fees are paid out they are split, sending 70% of the payout to the application developer and 30% to Nebulous.
+Fees can be marked as recurring to indicate to the user that the fee will be charged every month.
+The application that is extracting the fee is still expected to register the fee each month, siad will not charge users for applications that the user is no longer using.

 ## Subsystems
 The following subsystems help the FeeManager module execute its